fboehm/simple-CVplus-sims/code/simple.md

           dplyr::mutate(absolute_residual = abs(y - predicted))
 ```

-Now, we have the five functions that are needed to get the five
+Now, we have the 5 functions that are needed to get the predicted values
-predicted values per test set subject.
+per test set subject.

 ``` r
 alpha <- 0.1